2021 Investment Climate Statements: Bosnia and Herzegovina

 BiH has neither a bilateral investment treaty nor a bilateral income tax treaty with the United States.

-The Interim Agreement on Trade and Trade-related matters (IA) between the European Union (EU) and Bosnia and Herzegovina is currently in force.
+The Interim Agreement on Trade and Trade-related matters (IA) between the European Union (EU) and Bosnia and Herzegovina is in force.
 According to the IA, all goods of BiH origin that fulfill EU technical standards and conditions can be imported to all EU countries without any quantitative restrictions and without paying customs or other similar duties.
 Only sugar, wine, fish, and baby beef are subject to specific quotas, beyond which duties are to be paid by Bosnia and Herzegovina for export to the EU.
 Since 2009, import tariffs have been eliminated for more than 11,000 products that BiH imports from the EU.

 In December 2016, BiH and the EU signed the Protocol on Trade to the Stabilization and Association Agreement (SAA), which adapted the previously signed SAA to reflect Croatia’s 2013 accession to the EU.
 The adapted SAA provided for unlimited, duty-free access for BiH fruits and vegetables under the Autonomous Trade Measures for Western Balkan countries, and opened higher quotas for fish, wine, sugar, and baby beef exports from BiH to the EU market.
 On the other side, BiH established duty-free quotas for sugar, cigarettes, beef, pork, milk, poultry products, and potatoes imported from the EU.
 BiH is a “potential candidate” for EU membership.
-The country responded to two rounds of questions from the EU.

 The government has adequate laws to foster competition; however, due to corruption, laws are often not implemented transparently or efficiently.
 The multitude of state, entity, cantonal (in the Federation only), and municipal administrations – each with the power to establish laws and regulations affecting business – creates a heavily bureaucratic, non-transparent system.
 Ministries and/or regulatory agencies are not typically obligated to publish the text of proposed regulations before they are enacted.
 Some local and international companies have expressed frustration with generally limited opportunities to provide input and influence/improve draft legislation that impacts the business community.